 The interfaces described above are used by clients to control components and to connect them to build up data flow graphs.
 In the CINEMA system, components are managed by additional interfaces.
-An example for such an internal interface is the resource allocation interface, that is used to negotiate the quality of service and to reserve the required resources to ensure it.
+An example for such an internal interface is the resource allocation interface, that is used to negotiate the quality of service and to reserve the required resources to ensure the negotiated quality of service.

-After looking at the interfaces provided by components, we now focus on the definition of components.
-Configuration independence [3] is a major property to build up components that can be used in a dynamically configured distributed system.
+After looking at the interfaces provided by the components, we now focus on the definition of components.
+Configuration independence [KrMa85] is a major property to build up components that can be used in a dynamically configured distributed system.
 This makes it possible to use a component in arbitrary configurations without having to change its processing functionality.

 Configuration independence is achieved by developing components using a special programming language and compiling and linking them to independent objects.
 In CINEMA, we use an object-oriented programming language, the Component Programming Language (CPL) that is based on C++, to program components.
+All methods of a component can only access local objects.
+A component exchanges stream data by reading data from its local input ports and writing data to its local output ports, i.e. components need not know their neighbours in the data flow graph.

-It allows the creation of a class hierarchy with inheritance to build up specialized component classes out of existing ones.
-The following example shows the programming of a microphone component in CPL:
+Programming components in an object-oriented programming language enables the creation of a class hierarchy with inheritance to build up specialized component classes out of existing ones.
+The following example shows the programming of a microphone component in the Component Programming Language.

 COMPONENT microphone

 :: SOURCE // class to derive from

-// define method to map devices

 MAP ( device MICRO ); // device parameter

-dev_name = MICRO; // handle device parameter
+dev_name = MICRO; // handle the device parameter

 ENDMAP

-// define method to initialize component

-INIT (int sensitivity); // specific client-IF
+INIT ( int sensitivity ); // specific client-IF

 dev = open(dev_name,"r"); // open the device

-dev_set_samplerate(dev,8000); // rate = 8000 Hz
+dev_set_samplerate(dev, 8000); // rate = 8000 Hz

-dev_set_sensitivity(dev,sensitivity); //set value
+dev_set_sensitivity(dev, sensitivity); //set value

 ENDINIT

-// stream type definition
+// 8KHz_Audio is a specialized form of Audio

-TYPE 8kHz_Audio :: Audio; // derive 8kHz_Audio from Audio
+TYPE 8kHz_Audio :: Audio; // stream-type definition

-// definition of port named audio
+// a port named audio is defined

 OUTPORT audio 8kHz_Audio;

-// define method to adjust microphone's sensitivity
+// the interface provides a method to adjust

+// the sensitivity of the microphone

 METHOD int sensitivity_adjust(int sensitivity)

+dev_set_sensitivity(dev, sensitivity); // set value

 result = dev_get_sensitivity(dev); // get value

-dev_set_sensitivity(dev, sensitivity); // set value

 return result; // return old value

 ENDMETHOD

-// definition of stream-handling function
+// the stream-handling function

-ACTION
+ACTION // manipulate data units

 data = dev_get_data(dev); // get audio samples

 audio->put(data); // put samples to output port

 ENDACTION

 ENDCOMPONENT

 In the CINEMA system, the code segments of a component are executed in different threads.
 The stream handling segment, defined in the ACTION clause, is periodically executed in a real-time thread, whereas the methods of the component control interface are executed in a non-real-time thread.
-Resource requirements of the real-time thread are calculated when a session, which in CINEMA is the abstraction for atomic resource reservation, is established (see Section 4.1).
+The resource requirements of the real-time thread are calculated when a session is established (see Section 4.1).